 The development may change absorption rates and potential drainage patterns, as well as affect the amount of surface water runoff (4).
 Therefore, the project shall retain the drainage created on-site beyond that which has occurred historically within an approved drainage system in accordance with City of Hesperia Resolution 89-16 (44).
-The on-site drainage will be conveyed through a private storm drain system.
-An underground infiltration system will be designed to detain and infiltrate the required peak mitigation.
+The proposed development is not allowed to concentrate or redirect storm water flow.
+A retention basin is proposed to handle the sites increase in runoff, the project site is not impacted (69).
+The retention facilities required by the City for the development will ensure that no additional storm water runoff impacts the area and that any contaminants will be filtered from storm water runoff prior to any release.
+The release will be no greater than the amount of runoff which currently leaves the site prior to development.
 In addition, the site is not within a Flood Zone, based upon the latest Flood Insurance Rate Map (54).

 The City is downstream of three dams.
 These are the Mojave Forks, Cedar Springs, and Lake Arrowhead Dams.
 In the event of a catastrophic failure of one or more of the dams, a portion of the project site has the potential to be inundated by floodwater (44 & 53).
-The areas most affected by a dam failure are located in the low lying areas within the Tapestry Specific Plan, most of the Antelope Valley Wash, and properties near the Mojave River.
+The areas most affected by a dam failure are located in the low lying areas of southern Rancho Las Flores, most of the Antelope Valley Wash, and properties near the Mojave River.
+The project is not considered an essential or critical facility, and does not store large quantities of hazardous material.
+The project is required to be constructed consistent with the recommendations of a hydrological study prepared by a State-certified engineer (69).

 The City of Hesperia is located just north of the Cajon Pass at an elevation of over 2,500 feet above sea level, which is over 60 miles from the Pacific Ocean.
 As such, the City is not under threat of a tsunami, otherwise known as a seismic sea wave (46).
 Similarly, the potential for a seiche to occur is remote, given the limited number of large water bodies within the City and its sphere.
 A seiche would potentially occur only in proximity to Silverwood Lake, Hesperia Lake and at recharge basins (46).
-In addition, the water table is significantly more than 25 feet from the surface.
+In addition, the water table is significantly more than 50 feet from the surface.
 Therefore, the mechanisms necessary to create a mudflow; a steep hillside with groundwater near the surface, does not exist at this location (8).